DAREDEVILK29/PopUp-Tool/README.md

 4. Enable necessary Flags in Chrome Dev Tools.

 ### Installing the Extension
-1. Open Chrome Dev Tools, click on "Manage Extensions," and turn on "Developer Mode."
+1. Open Chrome Dev Tools, click on "Manage Extensions" and turn on "Developer Mode."
-2. Click on "Load unpacked," locate the extracted `PopUp-Tool` folder.
+2. Click on "Load unpacked," locate  `PopUp-Tool` folder in `PopUp-Tool-main/PopUp-Tool-main/PopUp Tool`.
 3. Select the `PopUp-Tool` folder and check if the extension has been installed in "Manage Extensions."
+4. LOAD ONLY THE `PopUp Tool` FOLDER IN "Manage Extensions".
+LOADING `PopUp-Tool-main` WILL NOT DETECT `manifest.json`

 ### Read the instructions below before using or testing the extension!